two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Cancun’s Hotel Zone is quite popular because of its big resorts/hotels, beaches, nightclubs, and restaurants.

-In Tulum, places are more scattered throughout the city, except for many of the high-end restaurants and beach clubs which are located along the Southern part of Tulum Beach.
-Tulum’s Centro is one large street in the center full of bars, nightclubs, hotels, hostels, and restaurants.
+In Tulum, places are more scattered throughout the city, except for many of the high-end restaurants and beach clubs located along the southern part of Tulum Beach.

 Tulum vs Cancun – Nearby Cities